 If you’re already diagnosed, exercise might be able to alleviate the symptoms of these conditions.

-Statistic suggests that every second, an older adult of age 65 and above falls, as it is one of the leading causes of injuries and injury death in this age group
+Statistics as shown by the CDC show that that in every second, an older adult of age 65 and above falls.
+It is one of the leading causes of injuries and death in this age group .

-But according to research, exercise can reduce the rate of falls among the elderly by up to 23% .
+However, according to research by Cochrane, exercise can reduce the rate of falls among the elderly by up to 23% .

 Improved Brain Function

-Research asserts that a healthy body often means a healthy mind and that seniors who work out regularly have improved cognitive function .
+Research found in the National Library of Medicine asserts that a healthy body often means a healthy mind and that seniors who work out regularly have improved cognitive function .

-Studies also found that regular exercise reduces the likelihood of developing Alzheimer’s and dementia .
+Additional studies by the Alzheimer's Association also show that regular exercise reduces the likelihood of developing Alzheimer’s and dementia .

 How Often Should a 60-Year-Old Male Lift Weights?